Skip to main content

 Mechanical Engineering

-Thomas A. Berrueta is a PhD candidate in the Department of Mechanical Engineering at the McCormick School of Engineering and is a member of the Center for Robotics and Biosystems advised by Prof. Todd Murphey.
+Thomas A. Berrueta is a PhD candidate in the Department of Mechanical Engineering in the McCormick School of Engineering and is a member of the Center for Robotics and Biosystems advised by Todd Murphey.

 An interdisciplinary scientist and engineer, Thomas's research focuses on understanding and controlling complex systems.
 From termite construction to the molecular machinery of cells, emergent behaviors in nature stand as proof that collections of simple elements can become greater than the sum of their parts.
 Biological systems of this kind are often noisy, chaotic, and unpredictable — yet no human-made machine rivals their capabilities.